in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 ### Debugging problems with Spring Cloud Config Server

 First of all check if you have any typos in the URL.
-Does it match exactly what is given above?
+Does it match exactly what is given below?

 (1) Does the URL http://localhost:8888/limits-service/default work?
 If the URL does not work, check if you have the same name for limits-service in
 (a) `spring.application.name` in bootstrap.properties